Configure a numato board

 pinstringRequiredThe pin number of the ADC’s connection pin, wired to the board.
 This should be labeled as the physical index of the pin on the ADC.

-chip_selectstringRequiredThe pin number of the board’s connection pin, wired to the ADC.
+chip_selectstringRequiredThe chip select index of the board’s connection pin, wired to the ADC.

-spi_busstringOptionalThe name of the SPI bus connecting the ADC and board.
-Required if your board must communicate with the ADC with the SPI protocol.
+spi_busstringRequiredThe index of the SPI bus connecting the ADC and board.

 average_over_msintOptionalDuration in milliseconds over which the rolling average of the analog input should be taken.